KDE/documentation-develop-kde-org/content/docs/kirigami/components-pagerow_pagestack.md

 ---
-title: Pagerows and page stacks
+title: Page rows and page stacks
 description: "Add flow to your application: Add, remove and replace pages in different ways"
 weight: 102
-group: introduction
+group: components
 ---

 ## The PageRow

 The [PageRow](docs:kirigami2;PageRow) is a container that lays out items horizontally in a row.
-If all child items don't fit in the PageRow, it will behave like a `Flickable` surface and will become a horizontal scrollable view of columns.
+If all child items don't fit in the [PageRow](docs:kirigami2;PageRow), it will behave like a [`Flickable`](https://doc.qt.io/qt-5/qml-qtquick-flickable.html) surface and will become a horizontal scrollable view of columns.

-A PageRow can show a single page or several of them as columns, depending on the window width.
+A [PageRow](docs:kirigami2;PageRow) can show a single page or several of them as columns, depending on the window width.
 On a phone, a single column will be viewable, while on a tablet or a desktop more than one column should be visible at once.